-First, determine the for • cause separation.
-Follow the plan outlined in employee manual.
-Then document corrective-actioninvestigatedpolicy the • prevent for separation, what the agency did to proceduresreasons it, whether • retaliatory disciplinary measures followed agency separationsimilarly , and whether oary information in the employee's personnel file suppo rts the decision.
-Also o check to be sure other employees have been treated · Ensure the agency fully the employee's complaints.
-Be certain that separation is not · Also ensure there are no implied or oral in place with the employee.
-Have in place for the return of property, final pay, and benefit continuation.
+١. First, determine the for separation.
+Follow the plar outlined in the employee manual.
+Then document the for separation, what the agency did to it, whether disciplinary measures followed agency , and whether information in the employee's personnel file supports the decision.
+Also check to be sure other employees have been treate ed 2.
+Ensure the agency fully the employee's complaints.
+Be certain that separation is not Also ensure there are no implied or oral in place with the employee.
+Have in place for the return of property, final pay, and benefit continuation

-INVOL UNTARY termination from 1 to 8.
-Write a separation letter that states the specific reasons for separation.
-Review the situation with other owners, HR, and legal counsel.
-Assign someone to stay with the employee as s/he cleans out her/his desk.
-Make the meeting to the point.
+Directions : Order the actions that are part of the termination process in the case of INVOLUNTARY termination from 1 to 8.
+Wr ite a separation letter that states the specific reasons for separation.
+Re view the situation with other owners, HR, and legal counsel.
+As: sign someone to stay with the employee as s/he cleans out her/his desk. Ма ke the meeting to the point.
 It is not a discussion.
-Escort the individual from the property.
-Be certain that there is documentation that clearly outlines the cause for termination.
-Follow up after separation to be sure all materials have been returned and system and website access has been terminated.
-Have a private separation meeting with an HR representative or supervisor.
-Finally, inform other staff members about the decision.
-36. vo reasons an agency should conduct an exit interview with each yee who separates from an agency VOLUNTARILY.
-1) 2)
+Esc cort the individual from the property. certain that there is documentation that clearly outlines the cause for mination. low up after separation to be sure all materials have been returned and system d website access has been terminated. На ve a private separation meeting with an HR representative or supervisor.
+Fir nally, inform other staff members about the decision.
+Directions : Give two reasons an agency should conduct an exit interview with each employee who separates from an agency VOLUNTARILY.
+1 2.